 Learn more about HTTP Head here.

 Version headers are required in every response from an LRS to make it clear what versions of the Tin Can specification the LRS supports.
 The version headers use semantic versioning.
 An LRS needs to provide an ‘about’ resource that returns JSON that identifies the versions of the specification that the LRS supports.

 There are three versions of the Tin Can API specification that are in use by different activity providers currently.
-The specification doesn’t require that an LRS support all of the versions, but it should.
-Supporting limited versions is a headache for the LRS administrators and users.
-An LRS needs to be able to receive and store statements that are 0.9, 0.95, and 1.0.0.
-The LRS also needs to up-convert older versions to the most recent version of the specification so that they are able to be understood by all clients.
-This means that the older statements must be preserved in their original state and an updated version should be stored according to this appendix to the spec, appendix F.
+The specification doesn’t require that an LRS support pre-release versions, but many LRS do.
+If the LRS does support version 0.9 and 0.95 of the spec, it needs to up-convert older versions to the most recent version of the specification so that they are able to be understood by all clients.
+This means that the older statements must be preserved in their original state and an updated version should be stored according to this appendix to the spec, appendix D.

 The specification enables cross domain tracking, but the method for doing this does not allow HTTP headers to be set.
 This is a problem in using IE8 and IE9.
 There is a specific workaround for this in the specification that LRSs must support.